Table of Contents

-In cases of acute sarcoidosis (10% of cases), the fever is frequently high.
+In acute sarcoidosis (10% of cases), the fever is frequently high.
 Usually, the skin, lymph nodes, and joints (in cases of polyarthritis) are affected.
 An acute attack on the lungs manifests itself as dyspnea and cough and even thoracic pain.
 A special form of the disease is Löfgren’s syndrome.
-The following triad of symptoms of Löfgren’s syndrom is a popular topic for exams:
+The following triad of symptoms of Löfgren’s syndrome is a popular topic for exams:

-- Erythema nodosum (it especially affects the extensor sides of the lower legs)
+- Erythema nodosum (especially affects the extensor sides of the lower legs)

 |Location of the manifestation and frequency||Symptoms||Image|

-After the clinical findings have been established, the laboratory diagnosis may deliver further indications that may support the suspected diagnosis:
+After clinical findings have been established, laboratory tests may reveal further indications that may support the suspected diagnosis of sarcoidosis.

-The next step should be chest X-rays.
-According to the results, one can classify chronic sarcoidosis into five different stages according to Scadding:
+The next step in testing for sarcoidosis should be obtaining chest X-rays.
+Depending on the results of these X-rays, one can classify chronic sarcoidosis into five different stages, according to Mitchell and Scadding:

 |Stages of sarcoidosis||Radiographic correlate|